 As a general rule of thumb, pregnant women should consume 400 milligrams of garlic supplements three times per day, or four cloves of fresh garlic.
 But it is always best to consult with a healthcare professional first before adding supplements to your pregnancy diet.

-7. Grapefruit
+Grapefruit

-If you’re tired of getting your vitamin C from orange juice, or are looking for an excellent source of beta-carotene (an antioxidant that has been shown to reduce the risk of heart disease and slow the growth of tumors), grapefruit is a smart choice.
+If you’re tired of getting your vitamin C from orange juice, or are looking for an excellent source of beta-carotene (an antioxidant that has been shown to reduce the risk of heart disease and slow the growth of tumours), grapefruit is a smart choice.

 This subtropical citrus fruit also comes with a wide range of benefits for expectant mothers.
 It is full of fibre, which helps with digestion, and is also ideal for weight management— great for when you’re trying to curb the consequences of those random, gotta-have-it cravings.
+Read more on pregnancy food cravings here

 It is important to note, however, that the efficacy of some medications can be impacted by the consumption of grapefruit.
 Specifically medications that are used to treat kidney problems, liver disease, and diabetes.